 The statistics are based on data from several registers.
 Errors can be introduced by variable or lagging update frequency.
 E.g., enterprises that merged in December are in some registers counted as one enterprise while other registers maintain the original number.
 Incorrect industry codes and/or employment data in Statistics Norway's Register of Establishments and Enterprises may result in the establishments being placed in the wrong industry.

 Until 2012 the non-response rate was between 3-10 per cent of the sample.
 The main reason was that the enterprise no longer had employees due to cessation of activities, bankruptcy, mergers or acquisition by new owner.
 Moreover, certain enterprises consistently failed to respond while others responded so belatedly that they were not included from the survey.
 Partial non-response occurred when enterprises did not respond to certain questions that were hard to quantify, e.g. social costs and different kinds of leave from work.

 All sample-based surveys will be burdened with a certain uncertainty.
 Generally, the results are less certain the fewer the observations they are based on.
 Uncertainty also depends on costs dispersion and rate of coverage for the various variables in the population from which the sample is drawn.
 Groups that are based on relatively few observations will easily be affected by so-called extreme observations, or observations that deviate markedly from the group average.

-From 2016 the statistics is based on data from a-meldingen.
+From 2016 the statistics is mainly based on data from a-meldingen.
+Training costs are calculated and pension costs are supplied by annual company reports.
 Here also, observations can be discarded due to missing information and/or incorrect values for the variables.
 Extreme observations are carefully considered on a case-by-case basis for inclusion in the statistical basis.